KenXBS/XBS/README.md

 ## <a name="WhatIsXBS" /> What is XBS?

-XBS is a PGML-based application development platform, to design and execute dynamic, modular applications: from simple desktop application, web application, to large distributed enterprise system.
+XBS is a PGML-based application development platform, to develop dynamic, modular applications: from simple desktop application, web application, to large distributed enterprise system.
 XBS is a complete application development environment.
 It provides visual IDE, Application
 Server, application execution management console, and application unit-test framework.

 <img src="https://github.com/KenXBS/XBS/blob/master/images/xbs%20architecture%20diagram.jpg" width="800"/>

 XBS is a model-driven application development platform.
-XBS Application development cycle is straightforward: first, model application processes by using XBS graphical modeling tools.
+XBS Application development cycle is straightforward: first, model application processes by using XBS PGML modeling tools.
 After that, to implement all the code nodes (if any) with chosen programming languages.
 XBS is an executable MDD.
 XBS process diagrams are executed by XBS Engine directly.
-In another word, ¡®the model is the executable¡¯.
+In another word, the model is the executable.
 XBS Engine manages application models loading, remote calling, scheduling and fail-over, etc. Except that, application code talks to third party API directly.

 <img src="https://github.com/KenXBS/XBS/blob/master/images/architecture_stack.png" width="600" />